Employee surveys have traditionally been administered on a yearly basis. But that’s not what you should be doing.

 But they are not a panacea.

-This is part of the reason why response rates often hover between 30% and 40% at the average organization.
-In large part, that’s because they take a lot of time—which employees simply don’t have time to spare in one fell swoop.
+This is part of the reason why response rates often fall below 50 percent at the average organization.
+In large part, that’s because they take a lot of time — which employees simply don’t have to spare in one fell swoop.

-3. Leaders are unprepared for the survey overload.
+3. Leaders are unprepared for the employee survey overload

-Annual surveys produce A LOT of information—to the point it’s hard to act on the results.
+Annual employee surveys produce a lot of information — to the point it’s hard to act on the results.

 Think about it.
 Let's say you have 50 employees and ask 100 questions.